supechicken/crdyboot/README.md

     cargo xtask qemu [--ia32] [--secure-boot]

-Some additional build options can be set in `crdyboot.toml` (in the root of the repo).
-This file will be created automatically if it doesn't already exist by copying `xtask/default.toml`.
-The defaults are appropriate for development.
-In a release build, verbose logging should be turned off.

 ## Testing on real hardware

 To test secure boot with real hardware you will need to enroll custom